 Sarah R. LaFreniere

-Sarah graduated from American University Washington College of Law in 2014.
-While in law school Sarah served as a Law Clerk at the Institute for Justice, representing aggrieved individuals in their challenges to unconstitutional government actions.
-In addition to her studies at the Washington College of Law, Sarah was enrolled in a dual program with the University of Ottawa.
+Sarah graduated summa cum laude from American University Washington College of Law.
+After law school, Sarah worked as a judicial law clerk to the Honorable Victor J. Wolski on the United States Court of Federal Claims.
+In addition to her studies at the Washington College of Law, Sarah obtained a J.D. from the University of Ottawa.
 Prior to law school, Sarah worked for Canadian Member of Parliament Scott Reid, and in that role served as the Associate Director of the Canadian Parliamentary Coalition for Combating Antisemitism.